Berke-Yay/World-Time-App/README.md

   Home page is also the page which users see the "edit location button".
 This button shows the Location page when onpressed.
 Location page is the page where users select the city that they want in order to see the time in that city.
 The cities are created in Card Widgets with Listview.builder.
 Lastly, the Loading page is the screen which is displayed when a data request is sent and the app was waiting for that data.

+For further details, just execute the code files attached to this repository.